Once temperatures start warming up, saucer magnolia waves goodbye to winter by launching an impressive display of large, pinkish flowers.

 These small- to medium-sized trees can grow up to 30 feet tall and 25 feet across, so they can be an appropriate choice for many of today’s smaller yards.

-Japanese magnolia is hardy in USDA Zones 4-9a and can be successfully planted in North and North Central Florida.
-It’s known scientifically as Magnolia x soulangiana.
+Saucer magnolia is hardy in USDA zones 4-9a and can be successfully planted in North and North Central Florida.
+Once commonly called Japanese magnolia, it’s known scientifically as Magnolia x soulangiana.

 Planting and Care

 Your saucer magnolia should be planted in fertile, well-drained soil, either in full sun or partial shade.
 Remember to leave your tree ample room to reach its eventual height and spread.
 Don’t forget to look up and check for overhead power lines.